 - Mitigation of climate change through zoning and other regulations that reduce energy use and greenhouse gas emissions via a better mix of land uses, more compact growth, enhanced design, etc.; and

 - Zoning that results in permanent land conservation (e.g. Natural Resource Protection Zoning or Transfer of Development Rights).

-The deadline to respond to the following solicitation has been extended to May 23rd at 5pm.
+The deadline to respond to the following solicitation is May 24, 2019 at 5pm.

 Past Grant Rounds: